innocentmayemuhavi/product_variants_app/README.md

 - Combines product options (like size and color) efficiently to generate variants.
 - Intuitive user interface for easy navigation and interaction.
 - Has theming,set to system Theme mode.
+- Build app split per abi,Install one compatible with your device,if one fails try another